ferreiratiago/js-wtf/string.md

 ### Why?
 By [definition](https://www.ecma-international.org/ecma-262/6.0/index.html#sec-tostring) when converting `null` or `undefined` into a string we get the `'null'` and `'undefined'` string respectively.

-On the other hand, when converting an object into a string Javascript tries to convert it to an non-Object type.
+On the other hand, when converting an object into a string  tries to convert it to an non-Object type.
 For array it tries to convert it to a string, which is done by executing the method `.toString`.
 By definition `toString` applies the string conversion to all array elements and [joins](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/join) them into one string.
 However, if an element is `undefined` or `null`, it is converted to the empty string.

 ### Further Reading
 * [ECMAScript® 2015 Language Specification - ToString](https://www.ecma-international.org/ecma-262/6.0/index.html#sec-tostring)